1946 Florida hurricane: Meteorological history

 At the end of September 1946, the Intertropical Convergence Zone in the Eastern Pacific moved north of its typical position.
 An associated weather disturbance moved over Central America and interacted with a surface low-pressure area over Guatemala.
 Meanwhile, a broad high-pressure area moved over the United States behind an intense storm that moved eastward into the Atlantic Ocean.
 Connected to the cyclone was a shear line stretching from Bermuda to the Caribbean Sea, which spawned an upper-level low over open waters.
 It moved westward on October 4, and by the next day it was located over the Southeastern United States.
 The feature over Guatemala began moving toward the northeast as the upper-level low approached and began deepening.
 Modern-day analysis estimates that the system became a tropical storm early on October 5, shortly after emerging into the Caribbean.

 The storm moved slowly northeastward, steadily intensifying.
 On October 6, it attained maximum sustained winds corresponding to Category 1 status on the modern-day Saffir–Simpson Hurricane Scale.
 It began accelerating as it curved northward, and on October 7, the hurricane crossed extreme western Cuba with sustained winds of 90 mi/h and a central pressure of 977 mb.
 As it emerged into the Gulf of Mexico, the cyclone peaked with winds of 100 mi/h, equivalent to low-end Category 2 status, on October 7.
 It only held its peak intensity for six hours, after which a minimum barometric pressure of 979 mb was recorded, the lowest known air pressure in relation to the storm.
 The rapid deepening of the storm was described as "difficult to account for," and the conditions that caused it—as well as those that led to its dissipation—"may be regarded as extraordinary."

-Immediately after peaking in severity, the storm weakened quickly: after skirting the Dry Tortugas in the lower Florida Keys, it moved ashore early on October 8 near Cortez, near Bradenton—just south of St. Petersburg—with winds of 85 mi/h.
+Immediately after peaking in severity, the storm weakened quickly: after skirting the Dry Tortugas in the lower Florida Keys, it moved ashore early on October 8 near Cortez, near Bradenton—just south of Tampa Bay—with winds of 85 mi/h.
 Cortez measured a pressure of 980 mb as the calm eye of the hurricane passed overhead.
 The storm deteriorated into a tropical storm as it proceeded inland, and further into an extratropical cyclone with gale-force winds on October 9.
 Its remnants emerged from the coast of North Carolina into the Atlantic and curved southeastward, then bending westward again before dissipating on October 14.